 The other is to test the jam's thickness by seeing if it forms a gel on the back of a cool metal spoon (see below for more).

-How to tell if the jam will set without a candy thermometer
+How to tell if the jam will set without a thermometer

 Perhaps the hardest part about making a homemade fruit jam is how to tell if the jam will gel.
 Not cooking the jam base long enough gives you a soft, runny mixture.
 Cook the base too long, and the mixture becomes stiff and gelatinous.
 Neither scenario is what we're looking for.